 Closing more customers will help the marketers make top-of-funnel campaigns profitable and give me more ways to experience new channels and invest in the advertisement, branding, or creating new items.

-So, are you taking the benefit of abandoned cart emails?
 Share your experience with us, and we will love to hear from you!